Imdavyking/econova/contracts/README.md

 ### 1. Setup Environment Variables

-You'll want to set your `CREATIVE_RPC_URL` and `PRIVATE_KEY` as environment variables.
+You'll want to set your `RPC_URL` and `PRIVATE_KEY` as environment variables.
 You can add them to a `.env` file, similar to what you see in `.env.example`.

 -   `PRIVATE_KEY`: The private key of your account (like from [MetaMask](https://metamask.io/)). **NOTE:** FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.
     -   You can [learn how to export it here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
--   `CREATIVE_RPC_URL`: This is the URL of the Creative ETH testnet node you're working with.
+-   `RPC_URL`: This is the URL of the Creative ETH testnet node you're working with.

 ### 2. Get Testnet ETH